grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< imgproc "fisheye.png" Resize 325x center />}}

 This is because our algorithm's assumption that human vision converges on a single infinitely small point (the player) is wrong.
-In reality, our visual cortex is constantly blending and correcting the perspective of both of our eyes to create depth.
+In reality, our visual cortex is constantly blending the perspective of both of our eyes to create depth.

-In this case a much more accurate metaphor is a plane that is perpendicular to our perspective sending out the rays.
+In this case a much more accurate metaphor is a plane  perpendicular to our perspective sending out the rays:

 {{< figure src="./figure-perspective.svg" >}}

 Of course this is pretty vague, but if you think of it as "fisheye correction" maybe that'll help.
-To apply this "fisheye correction" we have to multiply the distance by the cosine of difference between the ray's angle and the player's angle.
+To apply this "fisheye correction" we have to multiply the distance by the cosine of difference between the ray's angle and the player's angle:

+$$ H= \frac{C}{D \times \cos(\Delta \theta)} $$

+Where $H$ is the wall height in pixels, $D$ is the distance to the wall, and $ \Delta\theta$ is the difference between the ray's angle and the player's angle.

 All we have to do to apply this is to modify a single line in the `State::get_view` function:
 ```rust